SamuilDimov/PortfolioWebsite/README.md

 ## Commits

-Unfortunately I have experienced some issues with my GitLab account and I am going to upload this project on GitHub in only one go without possibilities of show-casing my progress.
+Unfortunately I have experienced some issues with my GitLab account and I am going to upload this project on GitHub, in only one go without possibilities of show-casing my progress.

 ## TODO
 - [X] Create the project structure